Monett, Missouri: Private

 The private schools in Monett include Berean Christian Academy and St. Lawrence Catholic Elementary.

 Higher education

-Downtown Monett is home to a satellite campus of Drury University.
+Satellite campuses for Drury University and Cox College.

 Library

 Monett has a public library, a branch of the Barry-Lawrence Regional Library.

 Culture

 Southwest Missouri is a close collection of cities, towns, and communities in the heart of the Ozarks; the majority of these are located between the metropolitan areas of Joplin and Springfield and the Fayetteville-Springdale-Rogers area.